allmonday/fastapi-voyager/README.md

 - [ ] optimize static resource (allow manually config url)
 - [ ] improve search dialog
     - [ ] add route/tag list
+- [ ] type alias should not be kept as node instead of compiling to original type
+- [ ] how to correctly handle the generic type ?

 ### in analysis
 - [ ] click field to highlight links